chuanconggao/PrefixSpan-py/README.md

 Outputs traditional single-item sequential patterns, where gaps are allowed between items.

 - Mining top-k patterns is also supported, with respective optimizations on efficiency.
-Custom key function can also be applied.

 - You can also limit the length of mined patterns.
 Note that setting maximum pattern length properly can significantly speedup the algorithm.

+-  Custom key function and custom filter function can also be applied.

 # Installation